PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `pytorch_capabilities.py`.
 It composes direct emitter module/unary/binary
 declarations with the existing runtime-kernel set, owns explicit CUSTOM rejection and unsupported-op diagnostics, and returns a defensive copy from the public supported-kernel query.
-The registry expression and all three functions are AST-identical to their former exporter definitions.
+Runtime-wrapper selection and the explicit `ONNX_SLICE` custom-code allowance use this same capability owner.
+The registry expressions and all four functions are AST-identical to their former exporter definitions.

 Generated PyTorch identifiers have a Torch-free single owner in `pytorch_naming.py`.
 Tensor variables, constant-buffer attributes, serialized tensor storage names, keyword/digit sanitization, long-name hashing, semantic suffix preservation, and deterministic collision resolution share the same policy.
-Nine function ASTs and four policy-constant ASTs are identical to their former exporter definitions.
+Direct module-attribute base names are co-located with this generated identifier policy.
+Ten function ASTs and four policy-constant ASTs are identical to their former exporter definitions.

 Native codegen value policy has a Torch-free single owner in `pytorch_codegen_values.py`.
 Small constant eligibility, Python and scalar